tunjan/tunjan.github.io/src/lessons.md

 layout: default.liquid
 is_draft: false
 ---
-1. You may not know what you like but at least you know what you do not like.
+- You may not know what you like but at least you know what you do not like.
-2. The less things you have, the less you have to worry about lossng or storing them.
+- The less things you have, the less you have to worry about losing or storing them.
-3. If I stay more than 3 hours in front of the computer I start losing perspective on important matters.
+- Staying more than 3 hours in front of a computer device makes me lose perspective on important matters.
-4. Working by pomodoros increases efficiency.
+- Working by pomodoros increases efficiency.
+- To write unicode characters press Ctrl+Shift+U+(Code)